-We have a Money Adviser who is here to help you with budgeting and debt advice.
+We have a Money Adviser who can help you with budgeting and debt advice.
 Contact our Money Adviser for a one-to-one session or to sign-up to a money management training course, or visit the Your Money section of our website.

 Do you need help getting into work?

-We offer free training and employment advice to help you get the skills and support you need to get a job.
+We offer free training and employment advice and opportunities for our residents to help you get the skills and support you need to get a job.

 Could you rent out your ‘spare’ room?

 You could increase your income by taking in a lodger or boarder who will pay you rent.
-Remember you will need our permission first.
-The first £20 of any income from a lodger is not taken into account when calculating your Housing Benefit, but any extra income is deducted from your HB entitlement.
-More information is available on the Department for Work and Pension's factsheet
+But remember, you will need our permission first.
+The first £20 of any income from a lodger is not taken into account when calculating your Housing Benefit, but any extra income is deducted from your Housing Benefit entitlement.
+More information is available on the Department for Work and Pension's factsheet.

 Consider a move